 If you can name that tune, you rock.

 After finally finding an arrangement I liked, I drilled really small holes on each side of the acorns, leaves, and pumpkins with a small drill bit.

 Then, I used the tip of a pencil to push the ribbon through the holes.

 I put a touch of green glitter on the pumpkin stems.

 For the acorns, I used orange on the top and gold on the bottom.

-If you liked this, you should check out my twist on the Fall wreath:
+And also be sure to check out my twist on the Fall wreath…